explainable-reasoning/argumentation-tableau/README.md

 - `__hash__` for allowing the construction of (hash) sets with objects of the class.
 Ususally this is just implemented as `hash(str(..))` for simplicity.
 - `__lt__` ("less than") for sorting the objects.
 By decorating the class with `@functools.total_ordering`, this will automatically create the other ordering methods, such as `__gt__` ("greater than"), etc. This function is relevant for creating correct `__eq__` instances for lists of objects that are really sets.
 (We create a unique ordering by sorting the string representations of the elements.)
 Maybe it would be better to actually make them sets.
 But then, we wouldn't have these nice pythonish list comprehensions.

-There is a hierarchy between the classes: For example `class And(ComplexProposition):` means that `And` inherits all methods from `ComplexProposition.
+There is a hierarchy between the classes: For example `class And(ComplexProposition):` means that `And` inherits all methods from `ComplexProposition`.
 Furthermore, `And` needs to implement all methods from `ComplexProposition` that are decorated by `@abstractmethod`.

 The hierarchy of the `Proposition` classes (see `reasoning_elements/proposition.py`) is as follows: